cloudmesh-community/fa18-516-21/chapter/graphql.md

 source venv/bin/activate
 ```

 Now the project has been changed to (venv) so it means we are in virtual environment.
-Execute below commands
+Execute following commands

 ```bash
 pip install django==2.0.2 graphene==2.0.1 graphene-django==2.0.0 django-filter==1.1.0 django-graphql-jwt==0.1.5